zalando/postgres-operator/docs/administrator.md

 When `major_version_upgrade_mode` is set to `manual` the operator will run the upgrade script for you after the manifest is updated and pods are rotated.

+### Upgrade annotations

+When an upgrade is executed, the operator sets an annotation in the PostgreSQL resource, either `last-major-upgrade-success` if the upgrade succeeds, or `last-major-upgrade-failure` if it fails.
+The value of the annotation is a timestamp indicating when the upgrade occurred.

+If a PostgreSQL resource contains a failure annotation, the operator will not attempt to retry the upgrade during a sync event.
+To remove the failure annotation, you can revert the PostgreSQL version back to the current version.
+This action will trigger the removal of the failure annotation.

 ## Non-default cluster domain

 If your cluster uses a DNS domain other than the default `cluster.local`, this